James Rodriguez, Thomas Müller, Robert Lewandowski and the Bundesliga's best set to star at the 2018 FIFA World Cup in Russia

 Germany will get the defence of their title underway in less than a month.
 Naturally, as the home of the world champions, the Bundesliga will provide more than a few players for Joachim Löw’s squad in Russia.

-In preliminary squad: Michy Batshuayi (Borussia Dortmund), Koen Casteels (Wolfsburg), Thorgan Hazard (Borussia Mönchengladbach)
+In final squad: Michy Batshuayi (Borussia Dortmund), Koen Casteels (Wolfsburg), Thorgan Hazard (Borussia Mönchengladbach)

 Had been in contention: Landry Dimata (Wolfsburg), Orel Mangala (Stuttgart), Divock Origi (Wolfsburg)